 explicit selection, it is also labourious, and if the format of the

 page for target elements.
-The basic format of a relative XPath is:
+The basic format of a relative XPATH

 where: